🇦🇺 Australia

 Engineering Manager Visa Pathway Australia

-Engineering Managers can migrate to Australia via the Temporary Skill Shortage (482) visa for sponsored employment, or the Employer Nomination Scheme (186) for permanent residency.
-Both pathways require Engineers Australia skills assessment and employer sponsorship.
+Engineering Managers are on Australia's Migration Occupations in Demand List.
+You can migrate via the 482 Temporary Skill Shortage visa (up to 4 years) or 186 Employer Nomination Scheme (permanent).
+Both require Engineers Australia skills assessment.

 Key Facts